Skip to content

 High-End Pairing Strategies

-For high-end builds, lean slightly toward more GPU power than CPU power.
-Games get more graphically demanding faster than they increase CPU requirements.
+For high-end builds, lean slightly toward more GPU power relative to your build.
+Games get more graphically demanding faster than they increase compute requirements.
 A slight GPU-side constraint today often turns into a balanced system within a year as newer titles release.
-The exception is competitive shooters or strategy games, which reward CPU investment more and benefit from a strong CPU across multiple GPU upgrades on the same platform.
+The exception is competitive shooters or strategy games, which reward the investment more and benefit from a strong build across multiple GPU upgrades on the same platform.

 When to Upgrade

 Run this calculator with your current hardware and your next planned GPU before buying.
-If the imbalance exceeds 20%, your CPU upgrade should come first.
-Upgrading the GPU alone when your CPU is already the limiting factor wastes money on capability you cannot access.
+If the imbalance exceeds 20%, that upgrade should come first.
+Upgrading the GPU alone when your build is already the limiting factor wastes money on capability you cannot access.

 Solutions for Better Balance

-- Optimize settings: reduce draw distance, NPC density, and shadow complexity to lower CPU load
+• Optimize settings: reduce draw distance, NPC density, and shadow complexity to lower your system's load

-- Close background apps: free up CPU resources before playing
+• Close background apps: free up system resources before playing

-- Monitor temperatures: thermal throttling at 95-100C creates artificial constraints.
-Our PC airflow calculator helps optimize cooling
+• Monitor temperatures: thermal throttling at 95-100C creates artificial constraints.
+Our airflow optimizer helps optimize cooling

-- Consider upgrades: severe imbalances over 25-30% may require a new CPU.
-Our PC upgrade path planner helps identify cost-effective improvements
+• Consider upgrades: severe imbalances over 25-30% may require an upgrade.
+Our upgrade planner helps identify cost-effective improvements

 Frequently Asked Questions